-It seems likely that $\Ch(G,\bk)$ should be defined as a subcategory of the abelian subcategory $\Perv_G(G,\bk)$ of $\Db_G(G,\bk)$, or at least (if some further structure is required) should have a forgetful functor to $\Perv_G(G,\bk)$.\footnote{Another possibility might be to use parity sheaves as in~\cite{jmw}.} \item As in the $\bk=\Qlb$ case, we would expect character sheaves to be stable under geometric functors of parabolic induction and restriction.
+It seems likely that $\Ch(G,\bk)$ should be defined as a subcategory of the abelian subcategory $\Perv_G(G,\bk)$ of $\Db_G(G,\bk)$, or at least (if some further structure is required) should have a forgetful functor to $\Perv_G(G,\bk)$.\footnote{ Another possibility might be to use parity sheaves as in~\cite{jmw}.
+Following Soergel~\cite{soergel}, when the Decomposition Theorem fails we may consider the full additive subcategory of $\Perv_G(G,\bk)$ generated by the direct summands of the direct images we are interested in, instead of the Serre subcategory generated by their subquotients.
+It would be nice to know that all those objects are parity sheaves, which according to \cite{jmw} can be classified in the same way as simple perverse sheaves.
+This would probably require proving first that the induction functors preserve parity complexes (which is known for the Springer morphism by \cite{dCLP} but not in the general case), and also the cleanness property in full generality (see Section \ref{sec:further}). } \item As in the $\bk=\Qlb$ case, we would expect character sheaves to be stable under geometric functors of parabolic induction and restriction.
 We will illustrate what we mean in the case of induction.
 If $P$ is a parabolic subgroup of $G$ and $L$ is a Levi factor of $P$ so that $P=L\ltimes U_P$ where $U_P$ is the unipotent radical of $P$, then the parabolic induction functor